gleekzorp/freeCodeCampPomodoro/README.md

 ## TODO:

 - Styles
-  - The FCC styles are sort of basic on this one.
-I might modify it a little.
   - Countdown < 0 change to red
-  - Colors and fonts
-  - Buttons need to be icons
 - Code Organization
   - Possibly break things down into smaller components